 If washing any item, never use a top-load washing machine, especially with down products.
 A front loader or in the bathtub by hand is fine.
 When washing down products, it’s also important to never use detergent-soap.
-Only use soap specially made for down products (www.nikwax.com makes some).
+Only use soap specially made for down products, like our Grangers Down Wash Kit.
 Be sure to thoroughly rinse the item.
 This may take several rinses.
 The water should come out clean with no dirt or soap.
 The spin cycle of the front loader is fine.
 If washing by hand, never wring out the item.
 Start at one end and roll the item to squeeze out the water.
 Do this several times to get out as much as you can.
 You can then place the item in a top-load washer as long as you only put it through the spin cycle.

-Place the item in the dryer on med-low heat and toss in several tennis balls.
+Place the item in the dryer on med-low heat and toss in several tennis balls or the Grangers dryer balls.
 It may take several hours to dry the quilt.
 The shell of the quilt will feel dry quickly, but if you feel “clumps” of down inside the shell, it means the down inside is still wet.
 It’s very important to dry the quilt until the down is dry and there are no more clumps.